henX117/chatbot/README.txt

 Some key functionalities include:
 - Saying "open [application_name]" to open a specific application
 - Asking for the current time or weather information
-- Requesting jokes or playing Rock Paper Scissors
+- Requesting jokes or playing games
 - Performing math calculations
 - Analyzing text using spacy
 - Setting reminders
 - Searching Wikipedia
+- merging pdf's
+- and more!

 You can explore the different commands and intents to discover more functionalities of the chatbot.